A beginner's guide to functional methods in particle physics

 We use the equation of motion for the vertex, \eref{eq:3PI-vert}, to replace the bare three-point functions in the second and third diagrams on the right-hand side.
 This leads to some cancellations and the final kernel is

-Note that in the derivation some diagrams were symmetrized to make the cancellations manifest.
 Equations (\ref{eq:3PI-vert}), (\ref{eq:3PI-prop}) and (\ref{eq:3PI-kernel}) correspond to a consistent truncation of the correlation functions and the bound state equation.
 Most importantly, the truncation can be improved systematically by including more loops in the 3PI effective action.
 The kernel $K$ differs from widely used one-particle exchange kernels in particular because of the appearance of loop terms which make its use technically more demanding.
 For QCD, corresponding kernels for mesons and glueballs can be obtained directly from \eref{eq:3PI-kernel} by replacing the scalars by quarks, gluons and ghosts.
 The Grassmann nature of quarks and ghosts is taken into account by adding minus signs for closed loops and adapting the symmetry factors.

-To conclude this section on bound state equations, let us see where the so-called rainbow-ladder truncation, which is widely used in QCD, see \cite{Eichmann:2025wgs}, fits into this.
+To conclude this section on bound state equations, let us see where the so-called rainbow-ladder truncation, which is widely used in QCD for mesons, see \cite{Eichmann:2025wgs}, fits into this.
 It is closely related to a two-loop truncated 2PI effective action, which can easily be obtained from the expression here by reducing the number of loops by one.
 This makes the three-point vertex bare.
 The four-point interaction is removed because there is no corresponding bare vertex in QCD.
 Then, the propagator contains only one diagram (the second one-loop diagram in \eref{eq:3PI-prop}) as does the scattering kernel (the one-particle exchange diagram).
 Finally, to make this truncation phenomenologically viable, an effective interaction is introduced.
 The 3PI setup can thus be seen as a systematic extension of the rainbow-ladder truncation.